GET A NO-OBLIGATION VACATION QUOTE!

 meals is Chef Mickey's.
 Visit with Chef Mickey himself,

 Minnie, Pluto, Goofy, Chip and Dale here.
-A breakfast buffet
+Breakfast features bagels,

 fresh fruit, omelets, Mickey-shaped pancakes, breads and